Jose Canseco: Final seasons (1999–2001)

-Despite hitting a career-high 46 home runs in 1998, the 33-year-old Canseco drew minimal attention in the free agent market.
-In 1999, the 34-year-old designated hitter signed a one-year contract with the Tampa Bay Devil Rays worth $3.3 million with incentives to be their Designated Hitter.
+Despite hitting a career-high 46 home runs in 1998, the 33-year-old Canseco, looking for a team in search of a DH, drew very little attention in the free agent market.
+On December 10th, 1998 signed a one-year contract with the Tampa Bay Devil Rays worth $3.3 million with incentives to be their Designated Hitter at age 34 for the 1999 season.
 According to Canseco, the contract included a clause stating that if he was elected to the Hall of Fame, he would be depicted as a member of the Devil Rays.
 That year, he came out of the gate swinging, hitting a home run on Opening Day and reaching a total of 10 home runs by the end of April.
 On April 14 he hit home run number 400 of his career against Toronto's Kelvim Escobar.
 From May 16 to 21, he hit a home run in five consecutive games, the second-longest streak in Tampa Bay history.
 In his first 60 games played, he hit 25 home runs, batting .306 with a .690 slugging percentage.
 On pace for a 60+ home run season, he was voted to the All-Star team as the starting DH for the American League (Tampa Bay's first position player ever to be selected to the All-Star Game), making it his first selection in seven years.
 By the All-Star break, Canseco was leading the American League with 31 home runs, while playing in 82 games during the first half of the season, and became the 14th player in MLB history to hit 30+ home runs before the All-Star break.
 However, he injured his back days before the mid-summer classic and missed the game, and was replaced by Rafael Palmeiro.
 He also missed the Home Run Derby at Boston's Fenway Park and the chance to compete against Bash Brother Mark McGwire.
 He had back surgery and was expected to miss the rest of the season.
 With a remarkable recovery, he came back into action on August 20, less than a month and a half after his back operation.
 After his return, Canseco was hitting .315 with only 2 home runs but had 18 RBIs and 23 hits in his first 20 games back.
 Although he only hit 3 more home runs in 115 at-bats after his injury, he had a .287 batting average with 26 RBIs and 33 hits in his last 31 games of the year.
-He finished the season with 34 home runs and 95 RBIs with a .276 batting average and was ninth in the league with a .563 slugging percentage.
+He finished the season with 34 home runs and 95 RBIs with a .276 batting average and was 3rd in the American League in At Bats per Home Run with 12.6 and ninth in slugging percentage with .563.